andy-chiodi/smoke_planner_WRF-4km-PNW/reshape/README.md

 # Reshaping netcdf files with Ferret

-Ferret (or PyFerret) scripts to reshape the aggregated WRF data to files with a times for a single X,Y (lat,lon) grid point
+Ferret (or PyFerret) scripts to reshape the aggregated WRF data to files with all times for a single X,Y (lat,lon) grid point

 ## Files